 - A. Read the extracts given below and answer the questions that follow.
 5 - Don't break the shutters of the windows.
 Don't scatter the papers.
 Don't throw down the books on the shelf.
-There, look what you did ...

-- (a) Complete the sentence appropriately.
-It is clear that personification is the poetic device used because - Ans. the poet refers to the wind as a living person. - (b) What was the reason for the poet to get upset at the wind creating havoc with the books and papers? - (i) It would have created a big mess to clean up. - (ii) Books are revered for their knowledge. - (iii) He was a writer and they were important to him. - (iv) It would have meant a great financial loss for him. - Ans. (iii) He was a writer and they were important to him. - (c) State whether the following statement is True or False.
+There, look what you did ... - (a) Complete the sentence appropriately.
+It is clear that personification is the poetic device used because - Ans. the poet refers to the wind as a living person. - (b) What was the reason for the poet to get upset at the wind creating havoc with the books and papers? - (i) It would have created a big mess to clean up. - (ii) Books are revered for their knowledge. - (iii) He was a writer and they were important to him. - (iv) It would have meant a great financial loss for him. - Ans. (i) It would have created a big mess to clean up.